‘Shibden Succeeding At Science’

 ‘Shibden Head Are Succeeding At Science’

 This is our motto and is consistently referred to throughout school and is visible in every classroom on our working walls.
 The walls also feature our topic heading, weird words, science shirts and ‘Our Super Scientist’ of the week.
-The walls are designed for the children to use during topic work, alongside our core principles (bubbles).
+The walls are designed for the children to use refer to during topic work, alongside our core principles (bubbles), the working scientifically strands and the strand of Science (Chemistry, Physics and Biology) they are learning about.

 PSQM (Primary Science Quality Mark)